-- The Description of Responsibilities for the Safeguarding Governor includes holding the DSL to account for filtering and monitoring. - Following KCSIE (2023), para.
-123, p.
-28, The DSL has overall responsibility for online safety, and is accountable to The Head and The Safeguarding Governor (representing the Governing Board) for ensuring that standards are met including documenting decisions, reviewing effectiveness and overseeing reports.
-The DSL also maintains a log of reports from the Firewall, and enters the incident on CPOMs. - Following KCSIE (2023), para.
-14, p.
-8 and para.
-124, p.32, the DSL is responsible for training staff to ensure that they are aware of the operation of monitoring and filtering. - The IT network manager ensures the technical operation of the monitoring and filtering software, and the Firewall.
+- The Description of Responsibilities for the Safeguarding Governor includes holding the DSL to account for filtering and monitoring. - The DSL has overall responsibility for online safety, and is accountable to The Headmaster and The Safeguarding Governor (representing the Governing Board) for ensuring that standards are met including documenting decisions, reviewing effectiveness and overseeing reports.
+The DSL also maintains a log of reports from the Firewall, and enters the incident on CPOMs. - Following KCSIE, para..
+12, and para..
+124the DSL is responsible for training staff to ensure that they are aware of the operation of monitoring and filtering.

+- The IT network manager ensures the technical operation of the monitoring and filtering software, and the Firewall.
 The IT Manager and the DSL liaise regularly regarding monitoring and filtering.
-For example, the DSL receives a weekly report from the IT Manager. - Pastoral Staff, and where appropriate those with disciplinary responsibilities, may also be involved in follow-up conversations with individual students. - Where the report relates to the behaviour of a staff member or volunteer, The Head and HR Manager will be involved.
+For example, the DSL receives a weekly report from the IT Manager. - Pastoral Staff, and where appropriate those with disciplinary responsibilities, may also be involved in follow-up conversations with individual students. - Where the report relates to the behaviour of a staff member or volunteer, The Headmaster and HR Manager will be involved.

 The Sophos system, including the Fastvue reporting mechanism, is maintained by the IT Network Manager.
 Alerts produced by Sophos Fastvue are sent directly to the DSL and DDSLs.
 The DSL (or a deputy) follows-up alerts where there is a cause for concern (i.e. where there is good reason to believe that the alert is not a 'false-positive', such as that produced by unsolicited advertising sent to the user, and where there is no concern around the appropriateness, safety or legality of the content).
 Where the concern relates to a student and does require further investigation, this is logged on CPOMS for follow-up by the relevant staff member.
-Where the alert relates to a staff member or volunteer, and where further investigation is deemed necessary, the College follows its Low Level Concerns policy.
+Where the alert relates to a staff member or volunteer, and where further investigation is deemed necessary, the College follows its procedures for Low Level Concerns.
+(See above, section 21.)

-Following KCSIE (2023) para.
-142, p.27, The College has Risk Assessments in place for Online Safety and The Prevent Duty, and these include consideration of network monitoring and filtering.
+Following KCSIE, para.
+141, The College has Risk Assessments in place for Online Safety and The Prevent Duty, and these include consideration of network monitoring and filtering.